AMontgomerie/bulgarian-nlp/README.md

 # bulgarian-nlp

-This is a part-of-speech tagger for Bulgarian.
+Part-Of-Speech tagging and Named Entity Recognition for Bulgarian.

 ## Usage